 Be aware that this has had a major change in mid 2008, so the review below is primarily of historical interest.

 The room has attractive wood panelling and a thick carpet (with no music) that ensures a peaceful meal.
 The menu is resolutely traditional British.
-Starters are generally £9 - £11, main courses around £25 e.g. grilled Dover sole at £29, with even Lancashire hot pot £17.50.
-Vegetables are extra at £3.75 - £4.25.
-There are also daily specials on the trolley.
-Desserts are £5.50 - £7.50 e.g. apple crumble with custard.
-Bread was just slices of white bread, pleasant though a little lacking in salt (2/10).
+Starters were generally £9 - £11, main courses around £25 e.g. grilled Dover sole at £29, with even Lancashire hot pot £17.50.
+Vegetables were extra at £3.75 - £4.25.
+There were also daily specials on the trolley.
+Desserts were £5.50 - £7.50 e.g. apple crumble with custard.
+Bread was just slices of white bread, pleasant though a little lacking in salt (12/20).
 I had some simple dishes: fish soup and then liver and bacon.

 Coffee at least came with a few petit fours, including a decent orange jelly and a slightly soft biscuit.
 Service was very good throughout, with just one minor topping up error.
 Perhaps I ordered poorly, but I just cannot reconcile the level of cooking here with the prices.
 This is cooking at its simplest: grill a piece of meat or fish and serve, yet even the cheapest cuts are very costly (pork belly was £16.75).
 Some web sites claim there is a cheaper set lunch menu, but there was no sign of such a thing today and to be fair there was no mention of it on Browns' own web site when I checked later.
 Judging by the suits and ties of the clientele this is firmly a business lunch venue where price is a secondary issue.
 Certainly the peaceful dining room is an excellent setting for such a lunch; a pity the cooking does not match.